 Chelle: I made my first CART request several years ago for a workshop I wanted to attend.
 I had attended a workshop there previously and found it extremely challenging to hear in their environment.
 This place had cement floors, cement walls that stopped 2 feet from the ceiling allowing bleed over noise from other rooms.
 An open ventilation system that roared on often.
 (This is when I learned acoustics wreck hearing devices.)

 My hearing aids weren’t working and my FM system didn’t help.
 I requested an outline to follow along and that didn’t help when the presenter turned his back to write on the whiteboard, which was much of the time.
-I tried everything and nothing worked.
+At that workshop, I tried everything and nothing worked.
 I could only snag words here and there.
-I paid for the workshop and was so disappointed.
+Since I paid for the workshop, I was so disappointed.

-They had an upcoming workshop I wanted to take so I requested CART.
-They didn’t understand it—businesses rarely do at first—so they denied me.
-I knew they were wrong since they were affiliated with the community college, which has a disability center that provides CART for its students.
-I did not accept the “no”.
+There was an upcoming workshop I wanted to take so I requested CART.
+No surprise, they didn’t understand it—businesses rarely do at first—so they denied me.
+They were wrong and I knew it.
+Because they were affiliated with the community college which has a disability center that provides CART for its students, I knew they were wrong.
+With support from the tribe, I did not accept the “no”.
 I persisted and made the request again, this time outlining the section in the ADA where they had to honor my request.
-I stated I tried everything else and nothing worked.
-I suggested they get in contact with the school disability center, giving them a contact.
+In my outline, I stated I tried everything I knew and it did not work.
+CART was the only way I could participate.
+Then I suggested they get in contact with the school disability center.

 I knew I deserved equal access to communication.
 If I had been Deaf and requested an ASL interpreter, there probably wouldn’t have been any questions asked.
 I didn’t know ASL so CART was my access to the workshop.
 A few days later the request was granted.